KaisenAmin/c_std/sysinfo/README.md

 ## Overview

-This SysInfo library in C provides a set of functions for gathering lots of information about system also operating system.
+This SysInfo library in C provides a set of functions for gathering lots of information about system also operating system. and work fine in (windows and linux) not Mac :))

 ## Installation and Compilation